 Whole School Approach to Good Mental Health

-The Royal College of Psychiatrists have a terrific range of leaflets about emotional health and wellbeing and mental health for teachers, young people and parent/carers.
+Provide a terrific range of leaflets about emotional health and wellbeing and mental health for teachers, young people and parent/carers.

-The Samaritans have developed a fantastic resource to help teach Secondary age students about a wealth of emotional health and wellbeing issues.
-These 1 hour and 20 minute sessions enable students to consider the range of factors that can affect our emotional health and how to recognise signs of poor emotional health in ourselves and others.
+This secondary resource covers a wealth of emotional health and wellbeing issues.
+Session plans enable students to consider the range of factors that can affect our emotional health and how to recognise signs of poor emotional health in ourselves and others.

 Based in the South East of England, since 2006 they have trained over 5,000 people in suicide prevention and mental health both locally and nationally.
 Stay Alive App - A suicide prevention pocket resource for the UK offers help and support both to people with thoughts of suicide and to people concerned about someone else.
 This suicide prevention app won a Patient Safety Award for Technology and IT to Improve Patient Safety and can be personalised to tailor it to the user.